 How to start selling online

-If you're are looking at how to start selling online, read on.
+If you’re looking at how to start selling online, read on.
 And check out our guide to social media for small businesses too.
-Read this article to find out things like ecommerce strategies and picking the right payment gateway, or call 0800029486 to talk through your plans with our payment experts.
+Read this article to find out about things like ecommerce strategies and picking the right payment gateway, or call 0800029486 to talk through your plans with our payment experts.

 In today’s world, online selling sites are often critical to business success, whether you’re selling a product or a service.
 In fact, in the UK, 77% of consumers say that they have bought more products online since the beginning of the pandemic.1